 - While evaluating the formula, we can also use F9 as a shortcut in excel.

 This has been a guide to Auditing Tools in Excel.
-Here we discuss 5 different types of auditing tools including Show Formulas, Error Checking, Trace Precedents, etc with some examples and downloadable excel template.
+Here we discuss 5 different auditing tools, including Show Formulas, Error Checking, Trace Precedents, etc., with some examples and a downloadable excel template.
 You may learn more about excel from the following articles –